PhD in Criminology (Monash University)

 She has been invited to advise police and legal bodies on technology-facilitated abuse, stalking and harm and, gender-based violence in regional, rural and remote communities (incidents and experiences; informal and formal responses; technology-facilitated violence and advocacy in non-urban places).
 Her work in these fields was heavily cited in and used to inform recommendations made by the Victorian Royal Commission into Family Violence.
 Bridget’s research on technology-facilitated violence has also been used in the formulation of national and international guides, reports and research, including by the United Kingdom Houses of Parliament, Office of Science and Technology.
 Her work on technology-facilitated violence, gender-based violence, access to justice and rural criminology has informed other government and non-government inquiries as well as policy and practice reforms and recommendations, including in the recent review – The Justice Project – undertaken by the Law Council of Australia (focused on the state of access to justice in the nation).

-She was recently awarded two esteemed Criminology Research Council grants: Spaceless Violence and Advocacy: Technology-facilitated Abuse, Stalking and Service Provision in Australia (with Dr Delanie Woodlock, Women’s Legal Service NSW and Professor Harry Blagg), Australian Institute of Criminology, and Reducing Crime and Incarceration Rates in Aboriginal Communities: The Impact of the ‘Yes I Can’ Adult Literacy Campaign (with Dr Jenny Wise, Associate Professor Bob Boughton, Adjunct Professor Jack Beetson and Dr Nickson), Australian Institute of Criminology.
+- Reducing Crime and Incarceration Rates in Aboriginal Communities: The Impact of the ‘Yes I Can’ Adult Literacy Campaign (led by Dr Jenny Wise with Associate Professor Bob Boughton, Adjunct Professor Jack Beetson and Dr Nickson)

 Bridget is also:

-- a Chief Investigator in the Digital Media Research Centre, QUT,
+- a Chief Investigator in the Digital Media Research Centre, QUT and Centre for Justice, QUT

 - a Research Associate with the Research Centre on Violence at West Virginia University,

-- an Adjunct Lecturer in Criminology at the University of New England,
+- an Adjunct Associate Professor in Criminology at the University of New England,

 - a member of the Executive Committee of the Centre of Rural Criminology